Syddhantt/Doctor_Appointment_System/README.md

 # Doctor_Appointment_System

-# Built a web back-end API's for Doctor Appointment system that supports the following :
+# Built web back-end API's for Doctor Appointment system that supports the following :
 * Get a list of all doctors
 * Get a list of all appointments for a particular doctor and particular day
 * Delete an existing appointment from a doctor's calendar